-Inspiration for our travel destinations comes from many places and in many forms.
+Travel inspiration for our next go-to destination comes from many places and in many forms, often unexpectedly.
 Yesterday we visited Wonders of the World LEGO Exhibition in Brisbane.
 There were many iconic buildings, all constructed out of LEGO and once again we found we were adding destinations to our list for future travel: Easter Island, Japan, North Korea and the list goes on.

 Reflecting upon our past travel, we then realised that the choice of our travel destinations has come about from many and varied events and instances.